dannycuevas/git-book/git-cheatsheet.md

 **git commit --amend :** Opens up the most recent commit and allows you to edit the commit message

-**git diff** : Display the current unsaved changes on the current branch, this is recommended to run before actually adding changes and committing them
+**git diff** : Display the current unsaved changes on the current branch, this is recommended to run before actually adding changes and committing them (for example; to check what changes you have made if you forgot before you "add" your changes)

 ## UNDO CHANGES